 Mitsubishi models are covered by one of the auto industry's best warranties.
 Mitsubishi warranty coverage includes five years of bumper-to-bumper coverage and ten years of powertrain coverage.
 This is longer than most brands offer, yet car buyers often finance their vehicles for an average of nearly six years and keep them for an average of seven (and some up to fifteen years).

 Mitsubishi offers an extended warranty, the Diamond Care Protection plan, but its dealers also offer third-party warranties.
 You could shop third-party warranties on your own and get a better value.
-We reviewed and ranked 12 of the best extended car warranty providers.
-Compare quotes from our top picks by clicking on the buttons below.
+We reviewed and ranked 12 of the best extended car warranty providers to help you in your search.

 In This Article: